 Commodity price risk is the risk that future profitability is affected by changes in commodity prices.
 The Group is exposed to commodity price risk, as the selling prices for aluminium are generally based on aluminium prices quoted on the London Metal Exchange (LME).
-The Group hedges its selling price using commodity contracts, on behalf of customers, if agreed and risk management.
-The forecast is deemed to be highly probable.
+The Group hedges its selling price using commodity contracts, on behalf of customers, if agreed.